 The organizations below can help you connect with others from the university and beyond:

 Sign up to receive weekly emails from the Bloomington Volunteer Network to learn about local opportunities and organizations.

-Game Design students are encouraged to join International Game Developers Association (IGA).
+Game Design students are encouraged to join the International Game Developers Association (IGA).
 There is a chapter of this organization in Indianapolis.
 You can also read about new developments in the game industry at Gamasutra: The Art and Business of Making Games.

-As a Game Design student, you may also be interested in Association for Computing Machinery's (ACM's) following special interest groups:
+As a Game Design student, you may also be interested in the Association for Computing Machinery's (ACM's) following special interest groups:

 - SIGCHI - Special Interest Group on Computer-Human Interaction

 - SIGGRAPH - Special Interest Group on Computer Graphics and Interactive Techniques

 Through the major

 The B.S. in Game Design provides you with a set of skills and qualities that may be relevant and transferable to many areas of study and work.
 These include:

 - Creative teamwork: function well in a team of mixed interests and skills, making a complex creative work